Credit cards

 Shopping online and your refund rights

-You have the same protection as when you buy in-store.
+When you buy online, you have the same protection as when you buy in-store.
 You also have some extra rights.

 The Consumer Rights Act 2022 introduced new rights for online purchases.